Harry W. Pfanz: Early life

 Pfanz was born in Bexley, Ohio.
 In 1943, he graduated from Ohio State University.
 He served in the U.S. Army during World War II and was badly wounded at the Battle of the Bulge.
 After the war, in 1958, he earned his Phd at Ohio State.

 Career

 Pfanz worked at Gettysburg National Military Park1956 to 1966, including a portion of time as chief historian.
 Afterwards, he worked as the superintendent at Jefferson Expansion National Memorial.
 From 1974-1980, he was chief historian at the U.S. National Park Service In 1987, after he retired, he wrote Gettysburg: The Second Day.
 Richard Snow writing in The New York Times called the book "[an] admirable tapestry, and the result is a tribute worthy of the efforts of the men who took part..."
 Historian Gary W. Gallagher called the book "a standard for tactical studies..."
 In 2001, he finished his series on the Battle of Gettysburg with Gettysburg: The First Day.

 Personal life

-Pfanz's son Donald was a retired National Park Service historian, as well, and editor of the letters of Confederate General Richard S. Ewell His son passed away on September 2, 2025.
+Pfanz's son Donald was a retired National Park Service historian, as well, and editor of the letters of Confederate General Richard S. Ewell His son died on September 2, 2025.